stellar/wallet-backend/README.md

 # wallet-backend

-A backend for Stellar wallet applications.
+A backend for Stellar wallet applications